 News Suspect in attempted murder escapes NYPD custody A handcuffed Tareek Arnold, 23, escaped just before 8 p.m.
 Tuesday, June 23, 2015, while being loaded into a vehicle that was leaving the 32nd Precinct station house near 135th Street and St. Nicholas Avenue in Harlem, police said.
 Photo Credit: DCPI By Alison Fox @AlisonFox June 24, 2015 12:02 PM Print Share fbShare Tweet gShare Email A 23-year-old man charged with attempted murder escaped police custody on Tuesday evening as he was being taken to Manhattan's central booking, police said.
 The suspect, Tareek Arnold, is accused of assaulting the police officer escorting him and slipping away at about 7:20 p.m.
 He was last seen running north by West 134th Street and Eighth Avenue wearing a gray hooded sweatshirt and gray sweatpants, with a white T-shirt and gray sneakers.
 Police said Arnold has two tattoos: one that says "troll" and another that says "militant soldiers."
 Arnold was arrested for the June 8th shooting of a 38-year-old man.
 He is accused of shooting the man in the back, arm, and chin near Arnold's Harlem apartment building on Adam Clayton Powell Blvd., and 140th Street.
 The victim, who knew Arnold, was then taken to Harlem Hospital in critical, but stable condition.
 Arnold has several prior arrests, most of which are sealed, police said.
 By Alison Fox @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.